What Are the Warning Signs of Elder Abuse?

 - An unexplained sexually transmitted disease (STD)

-- Inappropriate relationships between perpetrator and the victim
+- Inappropriate relationships between a caregiver and elder

 Signs of neglecting an elder include:

 - Being left in bed for an extended period of time without supervision or care

 - Lack of basic hygiene, adequate food, or hydration

 - Missing medical aids, such as walkers, dentures, eyeglasses, medications, or hearing aids

 - Unclean or unsafe living conditions, such as a lack of heat or plumbing, soiled bedding, or bug infestations

 Trusted family members should always keep a close watch on those providing care to their elderly parents, grandparents, and other relatives.
 Sometimes, the first signs of elder abuse stem from caregivers.